A Brief History

 Of all the examples in recent history of beating swords into plowshares, of having some benefit come to humanity out of the destruction of war, I think that this program in its results will be among the most preeminent. —President John F. Kennedy in remarks at the ceremonies marking the fifteenth anniversary of the Fulbright Program, August 1, 1961.

 Today, the Fulbright exchange program has matured into an international success story.
 From a modest program that brought 35 students and a single professor to the United States and sent 65 Americans abroad in 1948, Fulbright has grown into the premier international educational exchange program in the world.
-More than 400,000 "Fulbrighters" have participated in the Program since its inception.
+Approximately 400,000 "Fulbrighters" have participated in the Program since its inception.
 Fulbright alumni serve in leadership positions in government, academia, business, the arts, science, journalism, and other fields.

 A Tradition of Excellence – Quick Facts about the Fulbright Global Program: